pandas-dev/pandas/doc/source/user_guide/groupby.rst

    grouped = df.groupby(["A", "B"])
    grouped.agg("sum")

-As you can see, the result of the aggregation will have the group names as the new index along the grouped axis.
+The result of the aggregation will have the group names as the new index along the grouped axis.
 In the case of multiple keys, the result is a :ref:`MultiIndex <advanced.hierarchical>` by default.
 As mentioned above, this can be changed by using the ``as_index`` option: